-All connections to the P2262, with the exception of the network, are made via the separate terminal block PCB.
-There are 3 banks of 12 way T/B's, with 8 inputs & 4 commons per bank, totalling 24 inputs and

-12 commons.
-There is a 6 way block as well, providing for connection of supply and a clean set of changeover contacts from the alarm status relay.
-Three 8 way DIP switches provide source resistor isolation for the 24 inputs (see "inputs").
+All connections to the P2283 are made via the separate terminal block PCB.
+There is a 12 way T/B with 8 inputs & 4 commons, a 6 way block providing connection of supply and a clean set of changeover contacts from the alarm status relay, plus, a second 6 way block for network connection as an alternative to the 8 way sockets.